jdemeule/wg21-papers/string-split.md

 assertArrayEquals(expected1, s.split(","));
 ```

-This paper try to get back the original behavior without breaking the fix done by [@P2499R0].
+This paper attempts to get back to the original behavior without breaking the fix done by [@P2499R0].

 # Design